adobeio/adobeio-documentation/sign/samples/download_documents.md

-# Download the documents from an agreement
+# Download the Documents from an Agreement

 This sample client demonstrates how to to download the documents from a specified agreement.